pulumi/docs/content/blog/announcing-pulumi-0.15-kubernetes-cicd-openstack-and-more/index.md

 tags: ["Pulumi", "New-Features", "CI/CD"]
 date: "2018-08-15"

-summary: "Pulumi can now deploy and manage Kubernetes resources using the same familiar programming model supported for AWS, Azure, and Google Cloud Platform.
+meta_desc: "Pulumi can now deploy and manage Kubernetes resources using the same familiar programming model supported for AWS, Azure, and Google Cloud Platform.
 In this post, we'll take a quick tour of these new features."
 ---